svgeesus/EuroMPE/Duophonic/MPU-board.md

 Frequency measuring circuitry for auto calibration.
 How to select channel?
 Should there be a 440Hz reference output?

 > FreqCount: best for 1 kHz to 8 MHz (up to 65 MHz with Teensy 3.0 & 3.1)

 > FreqMeasure: best for 0.1 Hz to 1 kHz

 Test how low FreqCount can go, or connect both circuits and choose between inputs depending on result.

 - 9 [FreqCount](https://www.pjrc.com/teensy/td_libs_FreqCount.html)
 - 22 [FreqMeasure](https://www.pjrc.com/teensy/td_libs_FreqMeasure.html)

+> (for FreqMeasure) At relatively low frequencies, under 1 kHz, only minimal CPU time is used.
+However, as the frequency increases, the interrupt demands more CPU time.
+A hardware low-pass filter is recommended if the input frequency could possibly be much higher than several kHz.

+For [FreqMeasureMulti](https://github.com/PaulStoffregen/FreqMeasureMulti) the supported pins on Teensy 4.1 are:

+0-9, 22-25, 28, 29, 33, 36, 37, 42-47, 48-50(dups), 51, 52-53 (dups), 54

+- 6 FreqMeasureMulti Low
+- 7 FreqMeasureMulti High

 ## Gate and Trigger outs